carlonbelet/project-yt/steps.md

   1. In the box in the Source Control panel, type a commit message.
 Something like "initial commit - moving project" could work.
   1. Click the checkmark at the top of the Source Control panel.
   1. Open the integrated terminal found under View > Integrated Terminal.
-  1. In your command line, type `git remote add origin https://github.com/carlonbelet/github-upload`
+  1. In your command line, type `git remote add origin https://github.com/carlonbelet/github-upload` or go via the Source Control Panel, click the expandable three dots that opens a menu of options: Remote > Add remote and paste in the URL above.
-  1. In the Source Control Panel, click the expandable three dots that open a menu of options.
+  1. In the Source Control Panel, click the expandable three dots that open a menu of options: Branch > Publish Branche.
 Or click on the blue cloud sign in the bottom left corner.
   1. When asked if you'd like to publish the branch, click **Okay**.

+  ## Step 5: Private or Public?

+Right now, your repository is set to public.

+You can change the visibility of a repository to Private or Public at any time in your repository's **Settings** tab, but there are some things you should know.

+### Private Repositories
+If your repository is private, the only people who can see your code are you and the collaborators <sup>[:book:](https://help.github.com/articles/github-glossary/#collaborator)</sup> you've invited.

+### Public Repositories
+In public repositories, anybody can see your code.
+Millions of open source repositories on GitHub are public, too!

+Licenses, code of conduct, and other files are important when you create a public repository.
+There are many benefits to this, but it's also a large responsibility.
+Keep in mind that once a repository is public _and_ open source, there are certain implications about keeping it public, depending on the license chosen.

+> It's important to note that public does **not** equal open source!
+The license associated with code determines whether or not it is open source.